wiktor-k/sequoia/sq/sq-usage.md

             Adds a password to encrypt with.
 The message can be decrypted with either one of the recipient's keys, or any password.

-        --signer-key <KEY>
+        --signer-key <KEY_FILE>
-            Signs the message with KEY
+            Signs the message using the key in KEY_FILE

     -t, --time <TIME>
             Chooses keys valid at the specified time and sets the signature's